 Reminder: Packages delivered before you arrive cannot be accepted and will be returned to sender.

-Your RA is a full-time junior or senior who serves as a peer counselor, a resource and referral person, an advocate, a programmer, a policy enforcer, and a group leader.
-S/he will welcome you when you arrive at your floor and will be able to answer questions and help resolve any concerns you may have.
+Your Resident Assistant is a full-time junior, senior, or graduate student who serves as a peer counselor, a resource and referral person, an advocate, a programmer, a policy enforcer, and a group leader.
+Your RA will welcome you when you arrive at your floor and will be able to answer questions and help resolve any concerns you may have.
 Although our buildings are occupied throughout the entire year, the Department of Facilities Management has worked tirelessly to prepare your room.
 If, however, something in your room is not working properly, your RA will be able to assist you.

 Things to bring